klayu/hb_pinepatio/content/english/pages/thankyou.md

 # Let's start :

-Please submit the following secure form with required details :
+In the following form, please provide us with the details that you would like to be printed on the Emerygency Card :

 {{< button label="START HERE" link="https://forms.gle/JoyAhwPbZLZSs5hF6" style="solid" >}}